sanjukokkulagithub/sanjukokkula/README.md

 # sanjukokkula
-This is my first repository
+This is my first Git repository
+By - Sanjukokkula